kcp-dev/kcp/docs/content/concepts/apis/identity-rotation.md

       Object UIDs, resourceVersions semantics, status, and ownerReferences survive unchanged; consumers observe a short unavailability window while their workspace is fenced.
-3. **AliasActive**: all bindings tracked by the rotation have migrated.
+3. **AliasActive**: every shard has reported all of its bindings migrated.
    The alias remains honored per `spec.aliasRetirement`.
 4. **Completed**: the alias is retired; the old identity is fully invalid.

-Progress is reported in `status.migratedBindings` / `status.totalBindings`,
+Progress is reported per shard in `status.shards`: each shard's identity migrator counts the bindings of the rotating export it hosts (finding the rotation through the `migration.kcp.io/active-rotation` annotation the rotation controller places on the export, which is replicated to every shard with it) and maintains its own entry via server-side apply.
+Shards without any binding of the export report a `0/0` entry, so the rotation controller can tell "not reported yet" from "nothing to drain". `status.migratedBindings` / `status.totalBindings` are the sums over all shard entries, and the `Drained` condition — which gates alias retirement — only becomes true once every shard known to the cache server has reported a fully migrated entry.
-and per-binding in each `APIBinding`'s `IdentityMigrationCompleted` condition and `status.boundResources[].identityHashes` bookkeeping (which lists every hash still holding data for that resource until the drain is verified, making the migrator crash-resumable).
+Per-binding progress lives in each `APIBinding`'s `IdentityMigrationCompleted` condition and `status.boundResources[].identityHashes` bookkeeping (which lists every hash still holding data for that resource until the drain is verified, making the migrator crash-resumable).